knpuniversity/symfony4/sfcasts/encore/add-style-entry.md

-# Add Style Entry

-Coming soon...
+# addStyleEntry(): CSS-Only Entrypoint

-There are now only two files left inside of our public directory.
-I can kill the `js/` directory entirely.
-Uh, there's two, both just two CSS files.
-These are included on the, let's see, the `account/index.html.twig`.
-It has its own page specific CSS and in `security/login.html.twig`, like it has its own page that CSS and
+There are only two files left inside of the `public/` directory, and they're both CSS files!
+Celebrate by crushing the `js/` directory.

-okay.

-And uh, we also include `login.css` over here on `register.html.twig`.
-So this is a kind of a tricky case because what job, what Webpack wants you to do is it always wants you to have an entry file, which is always a JavaScript file and then it will output the JavaScript file and the final CSS file if you have one.
-But if you have a case where you just simply do not have a JavaScript file, it gets a little bit awkward.
-So what we could do is create an `account.js` and a `login.js` and all those files would do was import these CSS files that would work.
-We would then have an extra empty `account.js` and the `login.js`.
-But that's not that big of a deal.
-But we do support this while we, you know, Encore and we do really recommend that you think of re of doing it the proper way.
-Sometimes we realize that you just have random CSS files so we can handle this very easily.
-So first thing I'm gonna do is I'm going to move both of the CSS files up into our `css/` directory and just because we can, I'll make both of these `scss` files.

-Yeah.
+Ok, so we have *two* page-specific CSS files left.
+Open `account/index.html.twig`.
+Yep, this has a link tag to the first... and in `security/login.html.twig`, here's the other.
+Oh, and we also include `login.css` from `register.html.twig`.

+This is kind of a tricky situation.... because what Webpack *wants* you to do is it *always* start with a *JavaScript* entry file.
+And of course, it you *happen* to import some CSS, it'll nicely dump a CSS file.
+This comes from the single-page application mindset: if *everything* in your app is built by JavaScript, then of *course* you have a JavaScript file!

+So... hmm.
+I mean, we *could* leave those files in `public/` - we don't *need* them to go through Webpack.
+Though...
+I *would* like to use Sass.
+Another option could be that we create `account.js` and `login.js` files... and each would contain just *one* like to import the CSS file.
+That would work... but then Webpack would output empty `account.js` and `login.js` files... which isn't *horrible*, but not idea.

+In the Encore world, just like with Webpack, we really *do* want you to *try* to do it the proper way: create a JavaScript entry file and "import" any CSS that is needed.
+But, we *also* recognize that this is a legitimate situation.
+So, Encore has a little extra magic for this.

+First, move both of the files up into our `assets/zcss/` directory.
+And just because we can, make both of them `scss` files.

-And then inside of `webpack.config.js` so we can add a special thing called `addStyleEntry()`.
-We'll have one called `account` or `./assets/css/account.scss` and the other one called `login` that points to `login.scss`.
+Next, in `webpack.config.js` add a special thing called `addStyleEntry()`.
+We'll have one called `account` pointing at `./assets/css/account.scss` and another one called `login` pointing to `login.scss`.

-Okay.

-It's now if you move over to find your build `control + C` and run
+Easy enough!
+Find your Encore build, press `control + C`, and re-run Encore:

 ```terminal
 yarn watch
 ```

-Okay.

-And you can see the entry point `account` and `login`, just dumped those CSS files,
+Awesome!
+We can see that the entry `account` and `login` entries both only dump CSS files.
+Perfect!

-which is perfect.
-And now means that we can go into our `index.html.twig`.
-Your place was with `{{ encore_entry_link_tags('account') }}`.
-A copy of that and I'll do the same thing inside of `login.html.twig` for the `login` entry and then `register.html.twig` for the `login` entry there.
-And just to make sure this looks okay, we'll check the `/account` page profile.
-Yup.
-Everything seems to look just fine.
-So I just want you to know that this is available is actually kind of a hack internally.
-The way encore does this is, this is the same as `addEntry()`, except that a Webpack, will still output a JavaScript file, an empty `account.js`.
-So because we're using `addStyleEntry()` a Encore just deletes that for you so you don't have to deal with the extra `account.js` file, which would have been empty anyways.
+And *this* means that, back in `index.html.twig`, we can replace the link tag with `{{ encore_entry_link_tags('account') }}`.
+Copy that and do the same thing in `login.html.twig` for the `login` entry.
+And then in `register.html.twig`, one more time for the `login` entry.

+Ok!
+Let's double-check that the site didn't explode.
+Go to the `/account` profile page.
+Cool!
+Everything looks fine.

+So... yea, `addStyleEntry()` is available for this.
+But... to pull it off, Encore does some hacking internally.
+Really, `addStyleEntry()` is the *same* as `addEntry()`, which means that Webpack *does* try to output an empty JavaScript file.
+Encore simply deletes that file so you don't have to look at it.

+Next, oh, we get to talk about one of my *favorite* things about Webpack and Encore: how to *automatically* convert your CSS - and JavaScript - so that it's understood by older browsers. *And* how to control *exactly* which browsers your site needs to support.